dschonholtz/NuxtPersonalWebsite/content/articles/GoalOfBlog.md

 ---
 title: The goal of this blog
-description: And what's with the logo?
+description: What the framework is for rapid skill improvement this blog is about.
 img: LogoNoBG.png
 alt: My first blog post Logo image for blog
 author: